zouruoyu/ios/Yelp/README.md

 The following **required** functionality is completed:

-- [X ] Search results page
+- [X] Search results page
    - [X] Table rows should be dynamic height according to the content height.
-   - [X ] Custom cells should have the proper Auto Layout constraints.
+   - [X] Custom cells should have the proper Auto Layout constraints.
    - [X] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
    - [X] Filter page.
 Unfortunately, not all the filters are supported in the Yelp API.
    - [X] The filters you should actually have are: category, sort (best match, distance, highest rated), distance, deals (on/off).